dotnet/runtimelab/src/docs/binding-variables.md

 Variables in Swift come in two general forms: computed and stored.
 Unlike C#, Swift allows variables to exist at the top level of a module being effectively global.

-With enable-module-evolution set, all `let` variables will have a getter.
+With enable-library-evolution set, all `let` variables will have a getter.
 Variables that are declared with `var` will have a getter as well as a setter.
 It is an error to make a set-only variable.

 Variables can be:
 - global